-The information you seek is found in standards G-01 Chronic Disease Services and G-02 Patients With Special Health Needs.
+The information you seek is found in standards P-F-01, Patients with Chronic Care and Other Special Needs.
 From NCCHC’s standpoint, any health condition that is considered chronic or that requires multidisciplinary care also requires that an individual treatment plan be developed for regular, ongoing care.
-Examples of such conditions are listed in G-02.
-Standard G-01 specifies nine conditions for which the facility is expected to follow national clinical guidelines in treating these diseases.
-These nine are a first step.
-The eventual goal is for providers to follow clinical protocols for all chronic conditions.

 The NCCHC standards do not specify a time frame for initiating chronic care; rather, patients should be referred for assessment by a clinician based on their individual clinical needs.
 Standard G-01 Chronic Disease Services requires that patients with chronic diseases are identified and enrolled in a chronic disease program to decrease the frequency and severity of the symptoms, prevent disease progression and complication, and foster improved function.
 The chronic disease program should incorporate a treatment plan and regular clinic visits.
 The clinician should monitor the patient’s progress during clinic visits and when necessary, change the treatment.
 The program should also include patient education for symptom management.

 — From CorrectCare Volume 30, Issue 1, Winter 2016